kobi-hari-courses/2111-microfocus-css/Modules/04 - Grid/README.md

 # Module 4 - CSS Grids
-In this module we will learn all about CSS grids

-## Projects

 ## Introduction to Grid Layout
 * What is grid layout?
 * How to define elements as grid container and grid items